csorianot/godmc_wiki/GWAS-on-age-acceleration.md

     ./09-gwas_aar.sh

 This takes approximately 2 minutes for sample size of 100, but time will increase quadratically with increasing sample size.
+For ~1800 samples, it took 1.5 hour.

-### Now upload the results
+### Check and upload the results

 To check that everything ran successfully, please run: